tigerbeetle/tigerbeetle/docs/FAQ.md

 With financial data, it's also important not to lump it together with general purpose data.
-The risk profile is different: retention policies, compliance requirements,and privacy concerns.
+The risk profile is different: retention policies, compliance requirements, and privacy concerns.
 In auditing the term is “separation of concerns”.
 And the performance characteristics, auditability, and availability requirements are also dissimilar from general purpose data.
 In much the same way that you